Marcus Peters: Las Vegas Raiders

 On July 24, 2023, the Las Vegas Raiders signed Peters to a one–year, $3.00 million contract that includes $1.98 million guaranteed and a signing bonus of $815,000.
 Although he was signed during the middle of training camp, Peters was projected to be the No. 1 starting cornerback under defensive coordinator Patrick Graham.
 Head coach Josh McDaniels named him the No. 1 starting cornerback to begin the season, starting alongside Jakorian Bennett and nickelback Nate Hobbs.

 In Week 7, he set a season-high with seven combined tackles (two solo) and had one pass deflection during a 12–30 loss at the Chicago Bears.
 In Week 8, Peters made five combined tackles (three solo), one pass deflection, and returned an interception thrown by Jared Goff to wide receiver Amon-Ra St. Brown for a 75–yard touchdown during a 14–26 loss at the Detroit Lions.
 This marked the last interception and touchdown of his career.
 On October 31, 2023, the Raiders fired head coach Josh McDaniels, along with General Manager Dave Ziegler, after a 3–5 record to start the season.
 Linebackers coach Antonio Pierce was appointed to interim head coach for the remainder of the season.
 In Week 12, Peters was benched in the first half and replaced by Amik Robertson during a 17–31 loss against the Kansas City Chiefs.
-On November 27, 2023, the Raiders officially waived Peters despite starting all 12 games.
+On November 27, the Raiders officially waived Peters despite him starting all 12 games.
 He finished the 2023 NFL season with a total of 43 combined tackles (28 solo), five pass deflections, one interception, and a touchdown.

+Coaching career

+On March 28, 2026, Peters was hired to serve as the head football coach at McClymonds High School in Oakland, California, succeeding his father in the role.